A non-iterative domain decomposition time integrator combined with discontinuous Galerkin space discretizations for acoustic wave equations: Domain splitting method

-\end{trailer} The two steps \eqref{eq:LFpred} and \eqref{eq:locCN} are independent for each $i=1,\dots, \numberSD$ and can thus be performed in parallel across all subdomains.
-Then, after completion of the loop over all subdomains we exchange data among neighboring subdomains: \begin{trailer}{Exchange approximations in overlap regions} If two subdomains $\SD{i}$, $\SD{j}$ are adjacent, i.e., $S_{ij}= \SDov{i} \cap \SDov{j} \neq \emptyset$, then the local approximations are exchanged across the overlap.
+\end{trailer} Note, that \eqref{eq:LFpred} and \eqref{eq:locCN} do not couple between subdomains and can thus both be performed in parallel across all subdomains.
+Then, after completion of the loop over all subdomains we exchange data among neighboring subdomains:

+\begin{trailer}{Exchange approximations in overlap regions} If two subdomains $\SD{i}$, $\SD{j}$ are adjacent, i.e., $S_{ij}= \SDov{i} \cap \SDov{j} \neq \emptyset$, then the local approximations are exchanged across the overlap.
 For the efficiency, it is important that this does not require global communication.
 Specifically, we replace

 We store these updated values in